machinateur/android-chrome-tab-transfer/README.md

 # tab-transfer

-A tool to transfer google chrome tabs from your phone to your computer using developer tools.
+A tool to transfer Google Chrome tabs from your phone to your computer using developer tools.

 This is the most reliable way to transfer large amounts of opened tabs when switching phones without boundaries.